malemburg/pycon.org-old/README.md

 </div>
 ```

-*Special interest and regional* conferences should follow this format:
+*Special interest and regional* conferences should follow this format (sort by event name):

 ```
 <div class="conference">